Safeguarding for Research Projects

 Working Overseas and Due Diligence

 When planning projects overseas, the project leader should consider Imperial’s moral and legal duty of care within the context of local customs, laws and expectations.
-The Working Overseas – Guidance for Managers provides advice and support in undertaking the following Safeguarding-related assessments:
+The Overseas working guidance [pdf] provides advice and support in undertaking the following Safeguarding-related assessments:

 - On-site health and safety arrangements